 I digress, back to the kit.
 Our boots were DMS -

 rubber soled boots that had a smooth toe cap and heel, which could be

 bulled to death for that parade ground shine.
 They were not the best boots

 on the planet but they did the job.
 In my small unit which was pretty

-relaxed, we did manage to get away with wearing German army ‘para
+relaxed, but hardworking and competent, we did manage to get away with wearing German army ‘para

 socks were thick green woolen items that were warm enough, but on UK duty